klembot/chapbook/guide/state/randomness.md

 Randomness is a powerful tool for creating interactive experiences.
 It can assist with simulation--to decide whether actions of a character succeed, as in tabletop role-playing games--but it can also be used for aesthetic purposes, from altering phrasings in text to creating an entirely randomized narrative.

-The main way to make use of randomness with Chapbook is through [lookup variables][lookup variables] in the `random` object.
+The main way to make use of randomness with Chapbook is through [lookup variables][lookups] in the `random` object.
 For instance:

 ```
 [if random.coinFlip]